Looking for Counselling in Vancouver, BC?

-In counselling, we explore the emotional, behavioural, and relational patterns that seem to keep showing up in your life.
-Everyone brings a unique self and particular life experiences, personality, and obstacles to therapy.
+In counselling, we explore the emotional, behavioural, and relationship patterns that seem to keep showing up in your life.
+Everyone brings unique life experiences, personality, and obstacles to therapy.
 My job is to enter your world and help you encounter your challenges with greater emotional balance and clarity.

 - exploring self-criticism and self-doubt and how this impacts our moods